vxcall/vxcall/README.md

 I am a person who's learning reverse engineering just to satisfy my curiosity.

-I'm Working as a web engineer for a living, I haven't really uploaded web stuff here tho.
+I've been working as a web engineer for a living, I haven't really uploaded web stuff here tho haha.

 ## :bulb: Plz reach out to me if you're:

 - capable of the Unreal engine game hack. (plz get me some idea of how)
-- learning game hacking/modding.
+- anyone learning game hacking/modding.

 </div>